There are many medications that can be used to treat the effects of traumatic brain injury.

 Here are some of the most common types of medications used to treat traumatic brain injury:

-These drugs are frequently used to improve cognitive functioning in traumatic brain injury patients.
+These medications are frequently used to improve cognitive functioning after traumatic brain injury.

 Psychostimulants, such as methylphenidate, increase frontal lobe activity in patients who have trouble with self-regulation and self-control.
 They can also improve alertness and depressive symptoms